Botulinum toxin injections, such as Botox, relax the muscles in your face to smooth out lines and wrinkles, such as crow's feet and frown lines.

-In the UK, the cost of Botox injections can vary from about £100 to £350 for each treatment, depending on the clinic and the area being treated.
+In the UK, the cost of botulinum toxin injections can vary from about £100 to £350 for each treatment, depending on the clinic and the area being treated.

-What to think about before you have Botox injections
+What to think about before having botulinum toxin injections

-If you're thinking about having Botox injections, be clear about why you want them.
+If you're thinking about having botulinum toxin injections, be clear about why you want them.

 Read more about whether a cosmetic procedure is right for you.

-Make sure the person doing your Botox injections is suitably qualified and experienced.
+Make sure the person doing your injections is suitably qualified and experienced.

 They should be a medical practitioner and on a register to show they meet set standards in training, skill and insurance.

 Avoid practitioners who have no training or have only completed a short training course.

 When you meet the practitioner, ask about: